-- Comparison websites won’t all give you the same results, so make sure you use more than one site before making a decision
+- Comparison websites won’t all give you the same results, so make sure you use more than one site before making a decision.

-- It is also important to do some research into the type of product and features you need your bank account to offer
+- It is also important to do some research into the type of product and features you need your bank account to offer.

 Joint or single account?

-If you’re married or living together, you will get a single Universal Credit payment for your household.
-You will be asked to nominate which bank account you want to have your money paid into and this can be:
+You’ll be asked to nominate which bank account you want to have your money paid into and this can be:

-- A joint account in both of your names
+- a joint account in both of your names

 Opening your bank account and setting up bill payments

 To find out how to switch your account, follow the link below.